Let’s Face It, Stigma is Real

 I am writing this from lived experience, especially from navigating relationship structures we were never taught to understand or even imagine.
 Anything beyond mono-normativity tends to live in the shadows of "other," "risky," or "just a phase."

-We were given a script: you meet someone, you date, you define it with a label like boyfriend, girlfriend, or partner, then exclusivity happens, you move in together, get engaged, maybe get married, buy a home, have kids, and follow the classic relationship escalator straight into the so-called “American dream”.
+We were given a script: you meet someone, you date, you define it with a label like boyfriend, girlfriend, or partner, then exclusivity happens, you move in together, get engaged, maybe get married, buy a home, have kids, and follow the classic relationship escalator straight into the traditional relationship archetype reflective of the so-called “American dream”.

 Wait.
 What?
 Hold on a minute.
 That American dream does not hold up the way it used to.
-It was rooted in a very specific template: one man and one woman, with clearly assigned gender roles.
+Relationships within this context were rooted in a very specific template: one man and one woman, with clearly assigned gender roles.
 He went to work and provided for the family.
 She stayed home, took care of the children, and held the household together.
 Today, relationships exist across an entire spectrum of gender identities, orientations, family structures, roles, and commitments.
 Women work.
 Men stay home.
 Both partners work.
 Queer and trans families exist openly.
-Sometimes there is more than one partner involved.
+Sometimes more than one partner is involved.
 The structure is no longer one-size-fits-all.
 So, if identity, financial roles, autonomy, and partnership have evolved, why do we still cling to the idea that love should only look one way?

 For me, this was not about rebelling.
 It was about unlearning.
 Not a fight, but an awakening.
 It took years of research, writing, reading, community connection, personal experience, and healing to deprogram the old beliefs and integrate new ones into my psyche.